adamkrieger/ak-talks/2018_ansible-cf/notes.md

 - How to automate the hard stuff

-Visual comparison of ansible and cf crossfading
+Visual comparison of ansible and cf crossfading (vendor v non-vendor)

 Tool expl:
 - hello world equiv of toolset